New Jersey couple accused of abusing, confining child in dog crate and bathroom for years

 Police also found the victim was forced to live in neglected conditions alongside dogs, chinchillas and other animals.

-It's unclear at this time the relationship between the victim and Spencer and Mosley.
+MacAulay said that parents who pull their children out of school are only required to notify the school district.
+The New Jersey Department of Education does not follow up on attendance records of testing to confirm homeschool children are actually being educated.
+MacAulay said cases like this one prove there's a need to revisit those laws.

-According to the prosecutor, Spencer was unemployed and Mosley worked as a train conductor for SEPTA.
+According to the prosecutor, Spencer was unemployed and Mosley worked for SEPTA.

+In a statement, SEPTA said Mosley is a Regional Rail engineer and has been held off duty since May 11 pending an administrative investigation.

 Mosley and Spencer are being held at the Camden County Correctional Facility pending a detention hearing in Superior Court.